 Welcome!
 If you are the kind of parent who has understood the sarcasm in the title and is here out of intrigue; you are welcome.
 And if you are the parent who have really come seeking the answer; You’ve come at just the right place.
 This post is for you.
 Please stay and let’s try to figure out this together.

 These new age ‘passion-driven career choices’ are corrupting our children.
-We, as parents need to step up and tell our children that careers are not passion-driven but mission-driven – the mission to become an engineer (and nothing short of an IIT would whet our rapacious appetite) or a doctor because nobility lies only in surrounding oneself with blood and mucus and painting a landscape or singing a soulful song that would take away ones sorrows or for that matter making someone laugh with your god-gifted antics are things that they need to steer clear of.
+We, as parents need to step up and tell our children that careers are not passion-driven but mission-driven – the mission to become an engineer (and nothing short of an IIT would whet our rapacious appetite) or a doctor because nobility lies only in surrounding oneself with blood and mucus.
+And about painting a landscape or singing a soulful song that would take away ones sorrows or for that matter making someone laugh with antics, are things that the children need to steer clear of.

 This current parenting style where parents are all gushing about exploring the unexplored; treading the untrodden paths; following ones heart is actually putting the ‘real parenting’ at the risk of extinction.
 The Foreword of the ‘real parenting’ guide book says we are parents and not our children’s best friends and we have to stick to it even at the risk of being hated!